offglitch/GUI-pyPCGA/majid/README.md

-This folder contains the completed GUI for Module 1 of pyPCGA
+This folder serves as a guide of completion for each Module that we complete.